FredHutch/EBcb/README.md

 Assumptions: /app exists, and you have already deployed the EasyBuild package into /app.

 ### Adapting for Local Use
 Edit the set_env.sh file.
 Add the UID/GID that will be used to build and own software.
-Edit the APP_ROOT variable.
-APP_ROOT will control where software is installed, when the container is used in depoly mode.
+Edit the DEPOLY_PREFIX variable  to control where software is installed.
+Software and modules will always be depolyed to DEPLOY_PREFIX.
+When the container is run in local dev mode and when an external volume is mounted to the DEPOLY_PREFIX.